UnlockNYC/unlock-nyc-web-archive-23/index.md

   housing search.
 There are organizations all over the city who have been doing amazing work to support voucher holders for much longer than we have, and we want to make sure you know about them!
-We are building an online learning center for voucher holders that will launch in 2022, but in the meantime we made <a href="https://linktr.ee/weunlocknyc">this list of resources</a> you might find helpful.</p>'
+We are building an online learning center for voucher holders that will launch soon, but in the meantime we made <a href="https://linktr.ee/weunlocknyc">this list of resources</a> you might find helpful.</p>'

 ---